Eluder-based Regret for Stochastic Contextual MDPs: Introduction

+\textbf{Comparison with \citet{levy2022optimism}.} This work is most closely related to ours.
+It relies on a minimum reachability assumption and provides a regret bound of $\widetilde{O}(\sqrt{T}/p_{min})$ where $p_{min}$ is the reachability parameter of the CMDP.
+This implies that any policy $\pi$ will reach any state $s$ with a probability of at least $p_{min}$ for any context $c$, hence $p_{min} \le 1 / \abs{S}$.
+As such, any policy inherently explores with probability $p_{min}$, significantly simplifying the exploration task.
+While the notion of minimum reachability is intuitive, it fails even for deterministic transition functions where $p_{min} = 0$.
+Moreover, it is impossible to estimate it online as we typically observe each context only once.

+The primary focus of our work is to replace minimum reachability, which is a structural assumption about the true CMDP, with an assumption about the dynamics function class, which is chosen by the learner.
+This makes learning an effective exploratory policy non-trivial, necessitating innovative confidence bounds that capture the intricacies of the function class learning complexity.
+In our approach, we employ the Eluder dimension as the complexity measure.
+One can show that minimum reachability implies a bound on the Eluder dimension, but, the Eluder dimension can be much smaller.

+\textbf{The general function approximation literature.} We stress that the role of the Eluder dimension in this work is to avoid direct dependence on the size of the context space, which could be prohibitively large, while also maintaining computational efficiency.
+This is unlike previous works on function approximation in RL (see, e.g., \citet{jiang2017contextual,jin2021BellmanEluder,pac-uniform-with-eluder,chen2022general,wang2020reinforcement,dann2021provably,liu2022partially}) that use an Eluder dimension to avoid dependence on $\abs{S}, \abs{A}$.
+These works are often computationally inefficient and require additional structural assumptions regarding the MDP, such as low Bellman-rank or Bellman completeness, or a much stronger optimization~oracle.

-\citet{hallak2015contextual} were the first to study regret guarantees in the the CMDP model.
+\textbf{Additional Related Work.} \citet{hallak2015contextual} were the first to study regret guarantees in the the CMDP model.
 However, they assume a small context space, and their regret is linear in its size. \citet{jiang2017contextual} present OLIVE, a sample efficient algorithm for learning Contextual Decision Processes (CDP) under the low Bellman rank assumption.
-In contrast, we do not make any assumptions on the Bellman rank. \citet{modi2018markov} present generalization bounds for learning \emph{smooth} CMDPs and finite contextual linear combinations of MDPs. \citet{modi2020no} present a regret bound of $\widetilde{O}(\sqrt{T})$ for CMDPs under a Generalized Linear Model (GLM) assumption.
+In contrast, we do not make any assumptions on the Bellman rank. \citet{sun2019model} use the Witness Rank to derive PAC bounds for model based learning of CDPs. \citet{modi2018markov} present generalization bounds for learning \emph{smooth} CMDPs and finite contextual linear combinations of MDPs. \citet{modi2020no} present a regret bound of $\widetilde{O}(\sqrt{T})$ for CMDPs under a Generalized Linear Model (GLM) assumption.
 Our function approximation framework is more general than smooth CMDPs or GLM.